'The fire that's here': US is still battling delta variant

 “Delta is not subsiding,” said Dr. Andre Kalil, an infectious-disease physician at the University of Nebraska Medical Center.
 Nebraska on Tuesday reported 555 people in the hospital with COVID-19 — the highest number since last December, when the vaccine rollout was just beginning.

-Vermont recorded its highest total since the start of the pandemic: 84.
+Vermont on Thursday recorded its highest daily number of COVID-19 cases at 604, two days after hospitalizations hit a pandemic-high of 84.
 New Hampshire, once an early vaccination leader, is now second only to Michigan in the most new cases per capita over the past two weeks.

-In Minnesota, which ranks third for most new cases per capita, the Pentagon sent medical teams last month to two major hospitals to relieve doctors and nurses swamped by COVID-19 patients.
+In Minnesota, which ranks third for most new cases per capita, the Pentagon sent medical teams last month to two major hospitals to relieve doctors and nurses, and another team is set to arrive Friday.

 “This fourth wave, I can pretty clearly state, has hit Minnesota harder than any of the previous ones,” said Dr. Timothy Johnson, president of the Minnesota chapter of the American College of Emergency Physicians.